 The charming fjord town of Molde, Norway has to be on your travel wish list.
 Read on to find out why this beautiful town – with its amazing 360 fjord vistas, music, and soccer scene – is a must-see spot during your Norwegian adventure.
-Also – learn why it’s, quite aptly, called the “Town of Roses”!
+Also – learn why it’s, quite aptly (and perhaps unusually), called the “Town of Roses”!

 Molde offers an array of classically Scandinavian attractions, such as fantastic fjord views, Norwegian architecture, and mouthwatering seafood.